rgcottrell/pytorch-human-performance-gec/README.md

 ### Testing the Model

-To test the model, run the following command to try to correct a test list of sentences:
+To test the model, run the following command to try to correct a list of sentences:

 ```sh
 generate-lang8-cnn.bat
 ```

+This command will try to correct all sentences in a file with probabilities and scores in the output.
+It is a convenient way to peed that the model behaves as expected against lots of test data.

 ### Evaluate the Model